 Operate under a pioneering and creative mindset.

 Hearts in Action (HIA) is a 501(C)3 non profit, founded in 1987 by Mario and Suzanne Babarczy in Massachusetts.
 The organization began with local efforts educating children, then grew to larger meetings and international seminars on every continent.
 Initially we taught children and youth for ten years in schools, camps and churches throughout New England before moving to Guatemala.
 In 1993 we pioneered works and taught extensively in public schools, villages, orphanages, hospitals and youth jails.
 In 1996 the Guatemalan government asked us to develop new educational programs targeted at children and youth, focused on crime prevention, stopping sexual abuse of children and values training for schools.
 These programs went nationwide and continue to have a positive impact on the countries and the lives of the people involved.

 Since 1993, we have worked in hundreds of schools, trained thousands of teachers, and educated over 3 million children and youth in 5 countries through our programs and curriculum.

 Since that time, through strategic partnerships, our organization has formed bases in Peru, Mexico, and Colombia.
-Our global focus continues to be ecological education for rural communities in poverty stricken areas and employment opportunities for the underprivileged.
-In addition, we host leadership trainings and promote children’s healthcare and nutrition.
-Our base is bustling with new projects related to forestry, agronomy, business and education.
+Our global focus continues to be on children and youth.
+We are giving them love and a values based education highlighting ecological themes for healthy community development in this rural area.
+New employment opportunities are breaking the grips of poverty.
+In addition, we host leadership trainings and promote children’s wellbeing and nutrition.
+Our base is bustling with new projects related to children, business, forestry and education.

 Understanding that change takes time and partnership, we are heavily invested in our local community and want to work together to create a brighter tomorrow that offers jobs, values based education that goes beyond the classroom, and conservation efforts that leave this planet better than the way we found it.